YottaDB/YDBDoc/libyottadb/README.rst

 otherwise noted, symbolic constants are unsigned integers guaranteed to fit within the range of a ``ydb_uint_t`` type.

-``YDB_MAX_IDENT`` -- The maximum space in bytes required to store a complete identifier (including subscripts, but not including any preceding global directory name for a global variable reference).
+``YDB_MAX_IDENT`` --The maximum space in bytes required to store a complete variable name, including the preceding caret for a global variable.

 ``YDB_MAX_MSG`` -- The maximum length in bytes of any message string associated with a message code.
 A buffer of length ``YDB_MAX_MSG``